 Monitoring vital signs during procedure

-In some rural and underserved areas, nurse anesthetists are the main providers of anesthesia.
+In many areas, nurse anesthetists are the main providers of anesthesia.
 Certified registered nurse anesthetists can work in a wide variety of settings including hospitals, surgical centers, outpatient care centers, offices of dentists or plastic surgeons, U.S. military medical facilities, and more.

 Nurse anesthetists are highly trained and skilled, which means they are well-compensated.
 CRNAs can expect an average annual salary of about $174,000 or $84 per hour.
 This is much, much higher than the national average salary, and is one of the highest paying jobs for nurses.
 This is largely due to the high skill-set certified registered nurse anesthetists need in order to do this specific nursing job well.
 They are responsible for patient safety during important surgical procedures, and their work in surgery or pain management is vital to patient success.
 The location where you work, the nursing education you have, and your nursing experience will greatly influence your average salary as a CRNA.